 Peppermint is rich in antioxidants, as well as antibacterial and antiviral properties.
 It eases nausea, promotes better digestion, and strengthens the immune system.

 "There are foods like asparagus that are a natural diuretic.
 So if it is a little further ahead of time (a few hours versus just one, for example), you can eat some asparagus to help you lose some bloat," they say.
 Just make sure to not sprinkle any salt on it!
 Sodium causes bloat, so lay off the shaker before an event.

 Spinach also helps lessen belly bloat by pushing fiber through your digestive tract.
-Your best bet for reaping its de-bloating benefits is to toss some spinach into a slimming smoothie along with ginger, turmeric, and coconut water.
-Keep scrolling for a full recipe!
+Your best bet for reaping its de-bloating benefits is to toss some spinach into a smoothie along with ginger, turmeric, and coconut water.

-Recipe adapted from the Tone It Up 8-Week Bikini Program.
+Here's a full recipe, adapted from the Tone It Up Nutrition Program:

 1/2 cup coconut water

 1 1/2 cups pineapple (fresh or frozen), diced

 Handful of spinach

 1 tsp. turmeric